-Don’t expect a huge impact on mortgage rates
+The impact on mortgage rates can be ambiguous

-Although there is often a misconception that changes in the Fed funds rate affect mortgage rates, this is not the case.
-Case in point: In the last three Fed rate hiking cycles (since 1994), the Fed funds rate increased 3% on average, and the change in mortgage rates was muted at just a 1% average increase.
-At times, mortgage rates were even falling as the Fed Funds increased, as happened early this cycle from 2015 to 2016.
+Although there is often a misconception that changes in the federal funds rate affect mortgage rates, this is not the case.
+Case in point: In the last three Fed rate-hiking cycles (since 1994), the Fed funds rate increased 3 percentage points on average, and the change in mortgage rates was muted at an average 1 percentage-point increase.
+At times, mortgage rates were even falling as the Fed funds rate increased, as it happened early this cycle from 2015 to 2016.

-Although the Fed Funds and mortgage rates are often influenced by the same factors, that is not consistently the case and they are rarely impacted to the same extent.
-The U.S. treasury and mortgage markets operate independently of the Fed Funds rate and are also influenced by international developments and investors to a larger extent, further decoupling them from the Fed Funds rate.
+Although the Fed funds and mortgage rates are often influenced by the same factors, that is not consistently the case, and they are rarely impacted to the same extent.
+The U.S. Treasury and mortgage markets operate independently of the Fed funds rate and are also influenced by international developments and investors to a larger extent, further decoupling them from the Fed funds rate impact.